-An incomplete grade (I) may be given only for a valid reason and upon written stipulations sent via email to the student's Augustana email account from the instructor and copied to the Registrar.
+An incomplete grade (I) may be given only for a valid reason and upon written stipulations entered by the faculty member in the electronic Incomplete Agreement form sent via email to the student's Augustana email account from the instructor and copied to the Registrar.
 Students may not graduate with an I on their record.

 The deadline for completion of all work is set by the instructor and can be no later than 30 calendar days following the date ﬁnal grades are due.
 An extension beyond the 30-day period may be granted only by the Committee on Advanced Standing and Degrees with a written statement of support from the instructor.
+An extension request must be submitted with any supporting documentation, before the end of the 30-day incomplete period.
 This extension would normally be for at most an additional 30-day period, unless a longer period is granted by the committee because of some unusual circumstance such as serious illness.
+All supporting statements and documentation must be provided within this timeline.
 See the Academic Calendar for exact dates.